The best iPad Pro apps for Apple Pencil

 Procreate is the king of iPad Pro natural media apps, and the addition of the Apple Pencil offers a wonderfully fluid analogue-like experience.
 The Apple Pencil's fine tip, low latency, double-speed sampling rate and almost flawless palm rejection makes it the perfect tool for this wonderful creative app.

 In fact, we found we forget all that technical stuff when we experienced the joy of sketching with a 6B pencil, turning it flat to block in areas of shade, or playing about with paints, really connecting with the work itself.
-When we tested Procreate 5.2, we were blown away by its new 3D painting features (including compatibility with other 3D apps like Zbrush and Blender).
-To learn more about those and the other updates, see our hands-on Procreate 5.3 review.
+When we tested Procreate, we were blown away by its 3D painting features (including compatibility with other 3D apps like Zbrush and Blender).
+To learn more about those and other updates, see our hands-on Procreate review (and don't forget to check out Procreate Dreams below if you want to animate your creations).

 11. Astropad